 B2B buying behaviour has undergone significant change in recent decades due to the increased availability of digital technologies.
 The most significant change to have taken place is that buyers now take much more ownership of the buying journey.

-Before contacting a sales representative, they will already have consumed 3-4 units of content.
+Before contacting a sales representative, they will already have consumed 3-4 units of marketing content.
 So the best thing a seller can do is to make buying journeys a path of least resistance.
-Make it truly easy for customers to find information and then gently guide them towards the purchasing process.
+Make it truly easy for customers to find and consume information and then gently guide them thtough the purchasing process.

 A good illustration of how buying behaviour has changed is provided in the McKinsey study of the way passenger cars are purchased.
 Fifteen years ago, buyers would make over six visits to dealerships before making a purchase.
 Today, the average is down to 1.6.